Guide

 Motor vehicle expenses

-You can claim full expenses if you’re using a vehicle exclusively for business.
-If it is used for both business and pleasure, you may only claim for business use and you must keep a log book to record usage, parking fees, vehicle insurance, and fuel.
+You can claim all vehicle expenses if you use the vehicle only for business.
+If you use it for both business and personal reasons, claim only the business portion.
+Keep a logbook to record your business use, parking fees, insurance, and fuel.

 Professional fees